Check out v4 of the Fauna CLI

 db.Customer.drop()

-To delete a collection, delete its schema using any of the following:
+To delete a collection, delete its schema.

 Deleting a collection deletes its documents and indexes.